home-assistant/home-assistant.io/source/_integrations/coinbase.markdown

 The `coinbase` integration lets you access account balances and exchange rates from [Coinbase](https://coinbase.com).

 You will need to obtain an API key from the API section in Coinbase's [User Settings](https://www.coinbase.com/settings/api) to use this integration.
-Your API key and secret should be of the form `organizations/XXXXX/apiKeys/XXXXX` and `-----BEGIN EC PRIVATE KEY-----\nXXXXXXXXXXXXXXXXX\n-----END EC PRIVATE KEY-----\n`.
+Your API key and secret should be of the form `organizations/XXXXX/apiKeys/XXXXX` and `-----BEGIN EC PRIVATE KEY-----\nXXXXXXXXXXXXXXXXX\n-----END EC PRIVATE KEY-----\n` respectively.
 When creating your API key, it is highly recommended to ensure that only the "View" box is ticked in the "API restrications" section.

 {% include integrations/config_flow.md %}